Tina Turner, Rock 'N' Roll Legend And Gay Icon, Dies Aged 83 - Star Observer

 A Gay Icon

-Her anthems, such as “Private Dancer” and “What’s Love Got to Do with It,” are staples on dancefloors in gay nightclubs and Pride events across the world.
+Tina’s anthems, such as “Private Dancer” and “What’s Love Got to Do with It,” are staples on dance floors in gay nightclubs and Pride events across the world.
 Her collaborations with out queer artists and allies were legendary.
-She worked with Elton John on the song “The Bitch Is Back” and performed a duet with fellow gay icon Cher at the VH1 Divas Live concert in 1999.
+She worked with Elton John on the song “The Bitch Is Back” and performed a duet with gay icon Cher at the VH1 Divas Live concert in 1999.

 View this post on Instagram